vasuagrawal84/RNWordPress/README.md

 - Utilise selectors in redux
 - Use action creators to reduce duplication of network call code
 - Implement caching for network calls and handling token expiry
-- Unit tests (some scenarios have been outlined - need to implement)
+- Unit tests - use jest, enzyme to create snapshot test and unit tests to test redux
-- Automated E2E tests - Using Appium or Detox
+- Automated E2E tests - Could use Appium or Detox
 - Set up a CI to verify, build and upload to test channels

 ## APIs